 Step 9.
-After about an hour or two the Mod Podge should be more or less dry (Some people recommend to leave it overnight to dry but as always I was too impatient and I used a hairdryer to just finish it off).
-Just make sure it is completely dry before you go onto the next step.
+After about an hour or two the Mod Podge should be more or less dry (Some people recommend leaving it overnight to dry but as always I was too impatient and I used a hairdryer to just finish it off).
+Just make sure it is completely dry before you go on to the next step.

 Step 10.
-Dip your cloth in the water to make it damp and start gently rubbing on the back of your image (if your image is not starting to rub away that add a bit more water to your cloth but be careful not to over soak the image).
+Dip your cloth in the water to make it damp and start gently rubbing on the back of your image (if your image is not starting to rub away then add a bit more water to your cloth but be careful not to oversoak the image).
 You can also just use your finger to do this – I used a combination of the cloth and my finger.

 Step 1.
 Using a small hacksaw cut 4 pieces of your wood trim to size (I allowed 2cm extra on top of the width of the roller blind piece)